TOLLWOOD SUMMER FESTIVAL

-Planes come here and leave in numerous directions in Europe and around the world.
+Planes come here and leave in numerous directions in Europe and worldwide.

 The main airport is situated 30 kilometres away from the city.

-The easiest way to get to the city is by suburban train.
+The easiest way to get to the town is by suburban train.

-The central railway station of Munich is situated only five minutes away by foot from the city centre.
+The central railway station of Munich is situated only five minutes away on foot from the city centre.

 Deutsche Bahn considers Munich as one of its main hubs.

-The city has connections with most German cities, as well as many other European countries.
+The city has connections with most German cities and many other European countries.